johanpiquet/jopi-rewrite/_doc/cookbook/create_a_website.md

 });
 ```

-### Using named path
+### Using a named path

-You can use named path in order to known the name of the product.
+You can use a named path in order to known the name of the product.
 Here you can try http://127.0.0.1/computer/listing for sample.

 ```typescript